bhrutledge/til/python/monkeytype-script.md

-# Add type annotations to a script with MonkeyType
+# Add type annotations to a Python script with MonkeyType

 Given a `script.py` like: